hashemi/slox/README.md

 [Crafting Interpreters](http://www.craftinginterpreters.com)
 which takes you through the process of writing an interpreter for a language called Lox.
 The book is being released as chapters are completed, one chapter at a time.
+At this time, the Java interpreter part of the book is complete.
+The next part of the book will implement a Lox compiler in C.

 ## Progress
-As of 14 Sep 2017, this code is up to date with the book.
-The following chapters are implemented:
+As of 24 Dec 2017, the only missing part is Inheritance (Chapter 13).
+The following chapters are implemented in this Swift version:

 4. Scanning
 5. Representing Code